Patrick-Dolan/text-analyzer/README.md

 mostCommonWords(text);
 **Expected Output:** "hi: 3, there: 2, hey: 1, yo: 2, yay: 2, whoa: 2"
 <br>
-**Test:** "It should sort the occurences from highest to lowest in an array"
+**Test:** "It should sort the three highest occurences from highest to lowest in an array"
 **Code:**
 const text = "hi there hey yo hi hi yay yo whoa there whoa yay";
 mostCommonWords(text);
-**Expected Output:** "hi: 3, there: 2, yo: 2, yay: 2, whoa: 2, hey: 1"
+**Expected Output:** "hi: 3, there: 2, yo: 2""